home-assistant/home-assistant.io/source/_integrations/seven_segments.markdown

 ---
-title: "Seven segments display"
+title: Seven segments display
-description: "Instructions on how to use OCR for seven segments displays into Home Assistant."
+description: Instructions on how to use OCR for seven segments displays into Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Image Processing